Spike2250/Spike2250/README.md

 - I am a quick learner and able to adapt to new tasks and technologies.
 - I have good communication skills and easily find a common language with colleagues and clients.
 - Responsible and attentive in my work, I strive for high quality and results.
-- I would like to develop medical software to facilitate the work of doctors I believe that my experience as a practicing doctor will be a good basis for this.
+- I would like to develop medical software to facilitate the work of doctors.
+  I believe that my experience as a practicing doctor will be a good basis for this.
   According to the first education, a neurologist and a physical therapist (physical and rehabilitation medicine) with experience in both inpatient and outpatient settings.